isabella232/finite-fault-product/docs/web_product.md

 - average-rise-time: [Average rise in seconds](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L9).
 - average-rupture-velocity: [Average ruptrue velocity in kilometers per second](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L9).
+- comment: A comment to be added to the "View all finite-fault products" table.
+This property is optional and only sent if specified by the user.
+Due to limited space this comment should have a maximum of 32 characters.
+- crustal-model: A description of the model used to calculate the seismic moment release.
+If not specified, the default model is substituted: "1D crustal model interpolated from CRUST2.0 (Bassin et al., 2000)."
 - depth: Depth of the rupture plane in kilometers.
 - derived-magnitude: Magnitude calculated and available in the [fsp file](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L7).
 - derived-magnitude-type: Magnitude type.
 Always [Mw](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L7).